angular-ui/bootstrap/src/typeahead/docs/readme.md

 * `typeahead-min-length` <i class="glyphicon glyphicon-eye-open"></i>
    _(Defaults: 1)_ :
    Minimal no of characters that needs to be entered before typeahead kicks-in

 * `typeahead-on-select($item, $model, $label)`
    _(Defaults: null)_ :
    A callback executed when a match is selected

+* `typeahead-select-on-exact`
+   _(Defaults: false)_ :
+   Should it automatically select an item when there is one option that exactly matches the user input?

 * `typeahead-template-url` <i class="glyphicon glyphicon-eye-open"></i>
    :